rei/rei-cedar-docs/docs/components/alert/README.md

 CdrAlert is a simple wrapper component that allows for composing various alert layouts.

-Has 4 different options for styling the alert
+There are four different options for styling the alert, based on the [alert type](../alert/#guidelines).

 Alerts should be passed an icon component and text